Anthony-eng21/Anthony-eng21/README.md

 Here are some notable projects I've worked on:

 1. 🛹UTSkateSpots💣
    - Description: Utah Skate Spots.
-Are you sick of skating around Utah not knowing where your buddy posted that video where your friend did that sick 5-0 on that ledge?
+Are you sick of skating around Utah not knowing where your buddy posted that video where your he did that sick 5-0 on that ledge?
 Well UTSkateSpots could potentially save your local skate scene.
 NEVER GATEKEEP SPOTS.
    - -Sub-Description: CRUD & Auth with DB Application and other APIs(GeoCooding, Maps, File Pickers etc..) implemented for a fun proactive user experience.
    - Technologies Used: React, Express, MongoDB, Mongoose
    - GitHub Repository: [Repository Link](https://github.com/Anthony-eng21/MERN-PROJ)